Grants

 Deadlines and Details

-In 2023, Utah Humanities will offer the following: Quick Grants, Competitive Grants, Oral History Grants, and Fellowships.
+In 2023, Utah Humanities will offer the following: Quick Grants, Competitive Grants, and Oral History Grants.

-Quick Grant Applications for 2023 are now open and accepted on a rolling basis.
-Please remember that applications must be submitted as drafts at least 8 weeks prior to the start of the project.
+Quick Grant Applications for 2023 are accepted on a rolling basis.
+Please remember that applications must be submitted as drafts at least eight weeks prior to the start of the project.

 Organizations that do not submit their final reports and cash requests within 3 months of the end of their grant period may forfeit the remaining funding and may not be eligible for future grants from UH.